dragonpilot-community/.github/profile/README.md

 Warning
 =============

-***This fork is recommended for advanced users of openpilot only.
+***This fork is recommended for experienced users of openpilot only.
 This fork contains many experimental features, tweaks that modified and differ heavily from stock openpilot.
 Use at your own risk.***

 Main Features
 ==============